cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-plcontainer.md

 **`runtime-delete {**-r** | **--runtime**} runtime_id`**

-Removes runtime configuration information in the PL/Container configuration file on all Greenplum Database instances.
+Removes runtime configuration information in the PL/Container configuration file on all Cloudberry Database instances.
 The utility returns a message if the specified runtime_id does not exist in the file.

 **`runtime-edit [{**-e** | **--editor**} editor]`**

 Edit the XML file `plcontainer_configuration.xml` with the specified editor.
 The default editor is `vi`.

-Saving the file updates the configuration file on all Greenplum Database hosts.
+Saving the file updates the configuration file on all Cloudberry Database hosts.
 If errors exist in the updated file, the utility returns an error and does not update the file.

 **`runtime-replace options`**

-Replaces runtime configuration information in the PL/Container configuration file on all Greenplum Database instances.
+Replaces runtime configuration information in the PL/Container configuration file on all Cloudberry Database instances.
 If the runtime_id does not exist, the information is added to the configuration file.
 The utility adds a startup command and shared directory to the configuration.

 **`runtime-restore {**-f** | **--file**} config_file`**

-Replaces information in the PL/Container configuration file `plcontainer_configuration.xml` on all Greenplum Database instances with the information from the specified file on the local host.
+Replaces information in the PL/Container configuration file `plcontainer_configuration.xml` on all Cloudberry Database instances with the information from the specified file on the local host.

 **`runtime-show [{**-r** | **--runtime**} runtime_id]`**